-It is not just a question of placing events on the FIVA Events Calendar, appointing FIVA Stewards to International category events or even attending exciting Events Commission meetings.
+It is not just a question of placing events on the FIVA Events Calendar, appointing FIVA Stewards to World and International category events or even attending regular Events Commission meetings.

-Take the very successful FIVA World Rally 2018 held in Wales during late August and early September for example.
-The UK ANF applied to put this event onto the FIVA Events Calendar three years beforehand.
-Indeed in the same year, other countries also applied as so many countries are now hoping to host FIVA World Rallies for cars and motorcycles that these events are appointed several years ahead.
-So popular are they that we already have applications for FIVA World Rallies as far ahead as 2024.
+Take the very successful FIVA World Rally Events in 2021 held in Germany (Cars) and Greece (Motorcycles) for example.
+The German ANF applied to put their event onto the FIVA Events Calendar three years beforehand.
+Indeed in the same year, other countries also applied as so many countries are now hoping to host FIVA World Events for cars, motorcycles and/or utilitarian vehicles that these events are appointed several years ahead.
+So popular are they that we already have applications for FIVA World Events far ahead as 2026.

 For the more usual events, both National and International categories, the calendar applications for the following year usually start to come in about 6 months before the New Year.
-And these days we expect to have about 25 International and 80 National events worldwide on the Events Calendar each year.
+And in a ‘normal year’ we expect to have about 25 International and 80 National events worldwide on the Events Calendar each year.
 Unfortunately COVID-19 has had a major impact during 2021 resulting in most events being either Postponed or Cancelled.
 We are hoping that 2022 will be closer to ‘normal’ but ultimately COVID-19 and Government regulations will decide.

 For an International Category event, the Events Commission needs to be satisfied that the organiser is capable of organising and running such an event according to the FIVA Events Code and the rules and regulations pertaining to motoring events of countries in which the event will take place.
 The evaluation usually entails visiting, or getting an assessment of, the organiser’s National category event a year before it becomes an International event.

-Moving on, no event organiser is just going to approach FIVA without some promotional work by us to make the organisers aware of the benefits to them, and indeed our FIVA members, of putting their events onto the FIVA Calendar.
-This promotion work is usually done through meetings with event organisers at exhibitions, events or at organisers’ offices as required.
-When FIVA’s work to ensure the rights of historic vehicle owners to continue to use their vehicles on public roads is explained, by far the greater majority of event organisers understand the need, and are only too willing, to support FIVA’s work.
+No event organiser is just going to approach FIVA without some promotional work by us to make the organisers aware of the benefits to them, and indeed our FIVA members, of putting their events onto the FIVA Calendar.
+This promotion work is usually done through dialogue with event organisers at exhibitions, events, at organisers’ offices or by Video Conference as required.
+Once FIVA’s work to ensure the rights of historic vehicle owners to continue to use their vehicles on public roads is explained, by far the greater majority of event organisers understand the need, and are only too willing, to support FIVA’s work.

-For International category events the event will have a trained FIVA Steward appointed who can help and guide the organisers and, if any disputes arise, help with making any judicial decisions as required.
-After such events, the Steward submits a report to the Events Commission and the event organiser, where any issues arising can be raised and dealt with as required.
+For World and International category events the event will have a FIVA licenced Steward appointed who can help and guide the organisers and, if any disputes arise, help with making any judicial decisions as required.
+After such events, the Steward submits a written report to the Events Commission and the event organiser, where any issues arising can be raised and dealt with as required.

-From an International pool of circa 40 trained and experienced FIVA Stewards the Events Commission appoints a FIVA Steward for all International category events.
+From an International pool of circa 35 trained and experienced FIVA Stewards the Events Commission appoints a FIVA Steward for all International category events.
 And our Stewards must attend a FIVA Stewards’ Seminar, at their own expense, once every two years to maintain their knowledge of event rules and regulations.
-The FIVA Steward is thereafter given a license valid for 2 years.
+The FIVA Steward is thereafter given a new license which remains valid for 2 years.

 The Events Commission has published a FIVA Events Code with relevant Annexes to help to guide event organisers.
 A Stewards’ Handbook is also published to help our Stewards carry out their duties on events..

 The Events Commission also annually decides on a list of four Premier events (1 in each Continent) from within the annual FIVA Events Calendar at which four FIVA “Best Preserved Vehicle” awards will be presented to the most deserving participants.
 We also compile a list of ten events worldwide where ten “Spirit of FIVA” awards will be presented to deserving participants.
 And to thank the organisers of International Category events each organiser is presented with a FIVA International Event Award and an Event Organisers Certificate.
 All of these awards are highly treasured by the recipients!!

 The FIVA Events Commission is also one of the key FIVA links with the world motorsports governing body – the FIA, and for Motorcycles – the FIM.